 Article 5(4), Article 5(1)(f) and Article 3 of the European Convention on Human Rights

-The applicant was undocumented and stopped by the police.
-He was fined and detained until his expulsion.
-Several requests to the Embassy of Uzbekistan remained unanswered.
-The applicant applied for an order discontinuing the enforcement of the expulsion order since the Uzbek authorities do not accept the applicant as a citizen, which was rejected by the Court.
+In November 2012, the applicant applied for an order discontinuing the enforcement of the expulsion order since removal was impossible because the Uzbek authorities did not accept the applicant as a national of that State, which was rejected by the Court.
 According to the judge, a failure to take measures to expel the applicant was not a ground for discontinuing the enforcement of the order.
 This order was appealed based on the absence of a periodic judicial review of the applicant’s detention in breach of Art.
-5 § 1(f) of the Convention.
+5 (1)(f) of the European Convention on Human Rights (ECHR).
 Counsel also attempted to challenge the applicant’s detention as unlawful which was disallowed by the District Court of St. Petersburg.
-Later, the Embassy of Uzbekistan informed the Federal Migration Service that the applicant was not a national of Uzbekistan.
-The applicant was released on the basis of expiry of the two-year time – limit for enforcement.
+In letters from February and March 2013, the Embassy and then the Ministry of Internal Affairs of Uzbekistan informed the Federal Migration Service that the applicant was not a national of Uzbekistan.
+The applicant was released in July 2013 on the basis of expiry of the two-year time – limit for enforcement.

-Para 47: The applicant submitted that the Russian authorities had not conducted the expulsion proceedings with due diligence. (…)Finally, the applicant pointed out that he had been kept in detention pending expulsion: thus, there had been no complex extradition proceedings and the only issue to be determined had been whether at least one State was willing and able to receive him.
+The applicant submitted that the Russian authorities had not conducted the expulsion proceedings with due diligence, including because no effort had been made to contact the Uzbek authorities for the first four months of his detention, there had been no response from the Uzbek authorities after four letters, and that there was no justification for continuing his detention after the confirmation that he was not an Uzbek national in February 2013.
+The applicant pointed out that he had been kept in detention pending expulsion: thus, there had been no complex extradition proceedings and the only issue to be determined had been whether at least one State was willing and able to receive him.
+[47]

 ENS, Russia reforms immigration detention laws after decade-long campaign (January 2024)